-Interview with Stephanie: An Occupational Therapist Working on a Brain Trauma Unit
+Interview with Stephanie: An OT Working on a Brain Trauma Unit

 Current Area of Practice: Head Injury Rehabilitation